Igigog/anomaly-modding-book/docs/forcontributors/creating-author.md

-# Create Author
+# Creating Author

 ___

 ## About

-Creating and adding an author allows this data to be reused in articles.
+Docusaurus provides a convenient author management system for your blog.
+This system allows you to reuse author information in different articles, ensuring consistency and saving time.

-## Start
+## How to edit

 Open the `authors.yml` file in the `blog` directory and edit it.

 [List of all available data in the official Docosaurus documentation](https://docusaurus.io/docs/blog#global-authors).

 ### Custom data